 Choosing the treatment program that is right for you can be difficult.
 Many people consider national treatment facilities because all of the treatment programs are available.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Detox is the first step on your road to recovery.
 Detox typically lasts from 1 to 2 weeks.
 In many cases, if detox is disrupted and relapse does occur, the recovery process will stall and recovery must begin again.
 Detox can be dangerous if attempted without medical supervision.

 You should remember, though, that detox is only the first step in a long process.
 It is crucial that you find a rehabilitation center that has both detox and treatment programs so that you can begin the real work of recovery after you detox.
-One positive aspect of a national treatment center like The Recovery Village is that detox as well as treatment programs are available, and there are addiction experts who are there to guide you through the process.

 Recovery Meetings Near You